-- As part of the application of this policy, the Trust may collect, process and store personal data and special categories of data in accordance with our data protection policy.
-We will comply with the requirements of Data Protection Legislation (being (i) the General Data Protection Regulation ((EU) 2016/679) (unless and until the GDPR is no longer directly applicable in the UK) and any national implementing laws, regulations and secondary legislation, as amended or updated from time to time, in the UK and then (ii) any successor legislation to the GDPR or the Data Protection Act 1998, including the Data Protection Act 2018) in relation to how we collect, hold and share personal data. - 1.7 This policy has been implemented following consultation with the relevant Trade Unions - 1.8 This policy does not form part of any employee's contract of employment and may be amended at any time.
+As part of the application of this policy, the Trust may collect, process and store personal data and special categories of data in accordance with our data protection policy.
+We will comply with the requirements of Data Protection Legislation (being the UK General Data Protection Regulation and Data Protection Act 2018) and any implementing laws, regulations and secondary legislation, as amended or updated from time to time, in relation to how we collect, hold and share personal data.

+- 1.6 This policy has been agreed implemented following consultation with the staff.
+It has been formally adopted by the Trust. - 1.7 This policy does not form part of any employee's contract of employment and may be amended at any time.